[Skip to Content]

 But if you think it's time to help your child break a habit, consider these steps:

-- Involve your child in the process of breaking the habit.
-If your 5-year-old comes home crying from kindergarten because the other kids made fun of his thumb sucking, understand that this is a way of asking you for help.
+• Involve your child in the process of breaking the habit.
+If your 5-year-old comes home crying from kindergarten because the other kids made fun of his thumb-sucking, understand that this is a way of asking you for help.
 Parents can ask their kids what they think they could do to stop the habit or if they want to stop the habit.
-Come up with some ways to work on breaking the unwanted habit together.
+Think of some ways to work on breaking the unwanted habit together.

 For the best success, it's important that kids be motivated to break the habit.
 And because habits take time to develop, they're also going to take time to be replaced by alternative behavior, so be patient.

-When Is a Habit No Longer Just a Habit?
+When Is a Habit More Than Just a Habit?

 In some cases, a habit is the result or the cause of a physical or psychological problem.
-For example, a nose-picker might be uncomfortable because there's actually an object stuck in the nose.
+For example, a nose-picker might be uncomfortable because an object is stuck in the nose.
 And the habits themselves can cause some medical complications, such as:

 A habit may no longer be a simple habit if it negatively affects a child's social relationships or interferes with daily functioning.

-Older kids who constantly suck their thumb might be experiencing significant stress or anxiety.
-If kids are the subject of teasing at school or have difficulty talking because they won't take their thumbs out of their mouths, the behavior has gone beyond a simple habit.
+Older kids who constantly suck their thumb might be feeling a lot of stress or anxiety.
+If kids are the subject of teasing at school or have trouble talking because they won't take their thumbs out of their mouths, the behavior has gone beyond a simple habit.
 Kids who pull their hair out may have trichotillomania, a condition that results in hair loss.
 And habits that are in response to obsessive thoughts may be a sign of OCD.

-However, most habits don't cause any significant problems and tend to improve as kids get older.
-But if you're concerned about your child's habits, talk with your doctor.
+Most habits, though, don't cause any serious problems and tend to improve as kids get older.
+But if you're concerned, talk with your child's doctor.